 by Bill Cousineau

-In Part 1 – A Planning Process for Breakthrough Performance, we discussed the issues of traditional strategic planning.
+In Part 1 – Planning for Breakthrough Performance, we discussed the issues of traditional strategic planning.
 We summarized it by saying that in too many instances, the polished business plan is nothing more than a highly thought-out collection of concepts and ideals, tied together by wishful thinking.
 None of which result in customers flying through their doors with money in hand, nor in an organization that is united, focused and intentional in its execution.

 By contrast, the Strategic Action Plan describes how an organization defines success and how it intends to create value for its stakeholders, customers, and team members.
 The critical distinction is that this is a living document that does not sit on the shelf collecting dust.
 This document is used to not only guide priorities and decisions, but it is a plan that is measured, tracked, monitored, and discussed regularly.

 Before you begin to create the Strategic Action Plan there are critical prerequisites and five steps in the process:

 The Strategic Action Plan will be ineffective without knowing the organization’s:

 Values – how the Purpose, Vision, and Mission are lived out

 Current Business Assessment and Compared to the Vision

 So many organizations either give lip service to these prerequisites or short-circuit them.
 But if leaders really want to achieve breakthrough performance, they must spend the time creating and communicating their Purpose, Vision and Mission throughout the organization.
 They must dissect and examine how their values are being lived out daily with their associates, customers and business partners.
 Clarity is essential in their business assessment of both where they are, and where they expect to be.
 Once they have truly dialogued in these areas, and reached consensus, only then can they begin to develop the action plan for achieving the breakthrough results and for implementing the next five steps.